First Semester Exam

 C) It was placed too close to the edge of the desk.

-D) It was placed in the pencil box.
+D) It was put in the backpack.

 • 38.
 (2b8) If you smell smoke and hear the sound of the fire truck.
 What conclusion can you draw?